Does Failure to Evict Drug Dealers Constitute Premises Liability?

 Tenants pay for their right to live peacefully.
 If during an average day you recognize illegal activity that may affect your peace, it is important to report such activity to the landlord.
 Document the date, time, and nature of the incident for future reference.

-If changes are not enacted after repeated attempts to remedy the issue with your landlord, and an injury occurs to you or your child, retain an experienced premises liability attorney who may find just cause in holding them accountable.
+If changes are not enacted after repeated attempts to remedy the issue with your landlord, and an injury occurs to you or your child, retain an experienced premises liability attorneys who may find just cause in holding them accountable.

 Skilled representation of all premises liabilities is what Lafferty, Gallagher & Scott, LLC offers clients each day.
 If you have been injured due to landlord negligence, contact us by phone at 419-241-5500.